weston-bish/weston-bish/README.md

 Reach me at westonbishop366@gmail.com

-*“An idiot admires complexity, a genius admires simplicity"* -Terry Davis
+*“An idiot admires complexity, a genius admires simplicity"*

 <!--
 **weston-bish/weston-bish** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.